Daily-wage migrant workers and government COVID-19 responses in Jordan

 Picture by Ezzeldeen Alnatour.

 On 17 March 2020, the government of Jordan began a series of coronavirus protection measures.
 These included a broad shutdown on movement, subsequently relaxed in favour of private-sector restrictions.
-Economic consequences appeared almost instantly: mass instances of worker dismissals, unpaid wages, and business shutdowns occurred en masse.
+Economic consequences appeared almost instantly: worker dismissals, unpaid wages, and business shutdowns occurred en masse.
 This prompted the government to approve a series of emergency decisions, known as Defense Orders, which set protections for workers’ rights.
-Daily wage workers soon became the object of larger campaigns from labour activists and civil society organisations, motivating responses from the government on providing in-kind and cash assistance for Jordanian daily workers.
+Daily-wage workers soon became the object of larger campaigns from labour activists and civil society organisations, motivating responses from the government on providing in-kind and cash assistance for Jordanian daily workers.
 These were also complemented by Defense Orders 6 and 9, both of which targeted workers made vulnerable by the crisis.

 Very quickly after Defence Order 6, which protected workers’ wages and set conditions on worker dismissals, Defence Order 9 was also evoked.
 This set out a number of protections for daily-wage workers, including the right to claim unemployment benefits and make small withdrawals and loans from their social security accounts.
-While this order extended benefits to migrant workers, it ignores the broad reality of what migrant work looks like in Jordan: these workers are mostly daily-wage, informal workers, who are not making payments to social security accounts and thus cannot benefit from the extraordinary social protection measures taken in these actions.
+While this order extended benefits to migrant workers, it ignores the broad reality of what migrant work looks like in Jordan: these workers are mostly daily-wage, informal workers, who are not making payments to social security accounts and thus cannot benefit from the extraordinary social protection measures.
 Informal migrant workers in Jordan are thus left in limbo, following years of being mostly excluded from the formal social protection system in Jordan with little formalised reprieve from the losses in wages due to inaccessible work opportunities.

 The importance of the agricultural sector has been especially recognised in lockdown periods as it has been able to sufficiently cover the Kingdom’s needs.
 Migrant workers make up the grand majority of workers in this sector – 85% and 92% of workers in the livestock and crop production sectors respectively are non-Jordanian.
 Agriculture work was named essential from the beginning of lockdown to support the local food supply, reflecting the economy’s dependency on foreign workers for the production of essential goods.
 Yet workers in this field are entirely informalised due to their exclusion from the Labour Code and the seasonal nature of their work.
 Similar dynamics prevail in the construction sector, where daily-wage and informal work makes up the majority of work opportunities for low-income migrant workers.
 Very few construction companies take measures to guarantee that their contractors commit timely payment of wages and observation of labour standards, thus worsening conditions for migrant workers in the sector that otherwise have no legal recourse to ensure their rights are safeguarded.
 For many, they are not only excluded from formal social protection mechanisms but also from proper work authorisation.
 Due to the nature of daily-wage work in this sector, many non-Jordanian workers work without work permits – or with incorrect documents – placing them at further risk in their day-to-day work.